acm-ndsu/Byte-le-2024/docs/source/useful_commands.rst

     python -m pip install -r requirements.txt

 You can view the list of packages in the requirements.txt file.
-We have nothing to hide.

 Pygame Installation